zidelen/go.git-ters/prompt.md

 - start(): Initializes a game.
 - end(): Ends a game and declares a winner or a draw.
-- play(): Main loop for playing the game.
+- play(): edu.txstate.git.rrj29.go_git_ters.Main loop for playing the game.
 Alternates turns, checks for check/checkmate, and gets moves from players.

 5. **Position Attributes**: